hyperledger/aries-rfcs/features/0699-push-notifications-ios/README.md

 When an agent would like to receive push notifications at record event changes, e.g. incoming credential offer, incoming connection request, etc., the agent could initiate the protocol by sending a message to the other agent.

-This protocol only defines how an agent would get the token and platform which is necessary for push notifications.
+This protocol only defines how an agent would get the token which is necessary for push notifications.

 ### Roles